kwatch/benry-ruby/benry-cmdopt/README.md

 Why not `optparse.rb`?
 ======================

-* Source code of `optparse.rb` is too large and complicated, because `OptParse` class does everything about command option parsing.
+* Source code of `optparse.rb` is very large and complicated, because `OptParse` class does everything about command option parsing.
   It is hard to customize or extend `OptionParser` class.